Ahmed-lashari/Moodify/readme.md

 # Moodify - Predict Song Mood from Lyrics

-**Moodify** is a web-based application built using Django that predicts the mood of a song based on its lyrics.
+**Moodify** is a web-based application built using Django/React that predicts the mood of a song based on its lyrics.
 It applies text processing and machine learning techniques to classify songs into categories such as *Happy*, *Sad*, *Energetic*, or *Chill*.
 The project demonstrates end-to-end text preprocessing, supervised learning, and dimensionality reduction using PCA.